kubernetes/enhancements/keps/sig-network/4427-relaxed-dns-search-validation/README.md

 In practice, legcay workloads sometimes include an underscore (`_`) in DNS names and DNS servers will generally allow this.

 This KEP proposes relaxing the checks on DNS search strings only.
-Allowing these values in the `searches` field of `dnsConfig` allows pods to resolve short names properly in cases where the search string contains and underscore.
+Allowing these values in the `searches` field of `dnsConfig` allows pods to resolve short names properly in cases where the search string contains an underscore.

 ## Motivation